Opt-In Art: Learning Art Styles Only from Few Examples

-Art-Free Diffusion (Adapter) outperforms SD1-4 (Text) in style, achieving a mean CSD score of 0.34 compared to 0.22 for SD1-4 (Text).
-However, it shows slightly lower content preservation, with scores of 0.21 versus 0.26.
-StyleAligned on Stable Diffusion achieves a high style score of 0.47, while on Art-Free Diffusion, it only reaches 0.22, again underscoring the advantage of a pre-trained backbone with artistic elements.
-Our perceptual user study reflects these findings, with 76.2\% of participants favoring our method over SD1-4 (Text) for style.
-Against the StyleAligned with SD1-4, our model was chosen 31.5\% of the time versus 69.5\% for StyleAligned with Art-Free Diffusion.
-This strong preference highlights the SD1-4 backbone's significant artistic capacity, likely a result of extensive pretraining, and showcases our method’s effectiveness even without a heavy art-focused training.
-Users were tasked with selecting the image most similar in style to real artworks.
-Participants chose images generated by our method 17.5\% of the time and those from SD1.4 (Text) 11.1\% of the time, indicating that generated images were often mistaken for real art in terms of style.\\ \paragraphcustom{Data Attribution} We find that our Art Adapter can generalize from a small Art-Style training set and generate seemingly novel images that are coherent with the given artistic style.
-To better understand which training images contributed to the synthesized image, and to check whether the art filtering may have overlooked some art content that influenced the result, we applied the data attribution technique proposed by \citep{wang2023evaluating}.
-The results of this experiment are shown in Fig.\ref{fig:attr}.
-For each generated image, we retrieved the top five attributed images from both Art-Free SAM and Art-Style examples.
-While we expect stylistic elements to dominate, real-world influences from the Art-Free SAM play a strong role.
+\paragraphcustom{Data Attribution} We find that our Art Adapter generalizes from a small Art-Style training set and generates seemingly novel images that are coherent with the given artistic style.
+To better understand which training images contributed to the synthesized image, and to check whether art filtering may have overlooked some art content that influenced the result, we applied the data attribution technique proposed by \citep{wang2023evaluating}.
+The results of this experiment are shown in Fig. \ref{fig:attr}.
+For each generated image, we retrieved the top five attributed images from both Blank Canvas Dataset and Art-Style examples.
+While we expect stylistic elements to dominate, real-world influences from the Blank Canvas Dataset play a strong role.
 In the Picasso-style generation, we can clearly see cubism influences, yet the content resembles its real-world counterpart, the top five attributed images in this example are from the Art-Dataset.
-In the remaining two examples, the top five attributed images are from the Art-Free SAM.
+In the remaining two examples, the top five attributed images are from the Blank Canvas Dataset.